vvt/GreenhouseProject/README.md

 <h1>NB: to english readers</h1>
 <p>
 Need volunteers to help with translating the interface into English (configurator, web-interface, firmware settings, project description on github, and so on).
-For details, please write to <a href="mailto:spywarrior@gmail.com">spywarrior@gmail.com</a> - english is not my native language, I can translate from russian to it, but with permanent bad results :(.
+For details, please write to <a href="mailto:spywarrior@gmail.com">spywarrior@gmail.com</a> - english is not my native language, I can translate from russian to it, but with permanently bad results :(.

 <h1>About (О проекте)</h1>